aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ![CloudWatch Logs 2](docs/Step6-8.png)

 3. Select a log stream to display the application logs.
-On the top right corner of the screen you can specify filters based on date and time to retrieve the logs.
+In the top right corner of the screen you can specify filters based on date and time to retrieve the logs.

 ![CloudWatch Logs 3](docs/Step6-9.png)